holvianssi/exercise/README.md

 Concurrency, scalability, reliability:
   1. Describe possible pain points in scaling the system to tens of thousands of users.
 Some of the users could have very large number of transactions on single account.
      What if the system would need to scale to tens of millions of users, each with million transactions on an account?
-  2. Describle or implement changes to make the system reliable against concurrent POSTing of transactions to an account.
+  2. Describle or implement changes to make the system work correctly if there are concurrent POSTing of transactions to one account.
-  3. An external system posts transactions to the system.
-As part of the data posted there's an "external_transaction_id" field which is guaranteed to be unique in the external system.
-Describe or implement changes to the API so that it works great for this use case (think of the case where the external system posts the same data twice).
+  3. Assume an external system posts transactions to the system.
+As part of the data posted there's an "source_transaction_id" field which is guaranteed to be unique in the external system.
+Describe or implement changes to the API and data model so that it works great for this use case (think of the case where the external system posts the same data twice).
-  4. Assume you already have a million users each with multipe accounts in the system.
+  4. Assume you have a large amount of accounts system.
 Describe or implement changes to add a new field "currency" to the Account model.
 The field should default to 'EUR'.
 In which order database migrations, code releases and other possible operations should be applied if we want to keep the system running all the time without interruptions.
 For this task you should assume the database is PostgreSQL 10 or some other similarly advanced database.

 Devops:
   1. Make the application run in a Docker container.
   2. Descrbie how you would implement CI for the application.
   3. Assume you would need to deploy the application in AWS.
 Which AWS features would you use to get the app running?
-Please provide an example configuration or detailed use case for at least one of the AWS features you plan to use.
+How would you do the deployment?

 Bookkeeping:
   1. Describe what it would mean to have a double entry bookkeeping system instead of the current single entry system.
 What would it imply on the data model side?
 Why would one want to use such a system for a bank account in general?

+Keep in mind the real reason for this exercise.
+We want to be sure you know how to write good clean Python code, which is easy to understand and maintain.

+Above all, enjoy the exercise!